SeanaParker/US-Debt-Trends-1993-2023-Analysis-and-Projections/README.md

 To conduct this analysis, I used Excel to clean and structure the data, create pivot tables for trend analysis, and summarize key findings in a final output sheet with insights and visualizations.

-The Excel workbooks used for data inspection and cleaning can be accessed here.

 ---

 ## Data Structure & Initial Checks